Diablo IV: Best Warlock Build for Season of Infernal Chaos

 • Utility priority: movement and spacing tools matter more than squeezing in one extra greedy damage button

-Hands of the World Breaker is so important because it turns the build from a theorycraft into a proper endgame engine.
-Without that item, Apocalypse often feels like you are doing setup work for a payoff that does not justify the downtime.
-With it, the build starts behaving like the meta version players actually rank at the top.
+Hands of the Worldbreaker is so important because it makes Apocalypse a Sigil Skill and greatly boosts its damage, which turns the build from theorycraft into a proper endgame engine.
+Without that item, Apocalypse often feels like setup work for a payoff that does not justify the downtime.
+With it, the build behaves like the top-end version.

 How to play the rotation

 Open on a pack by generating stacks immediately instead of fishing for perfect positioning.
 Your first priority is to start the meter moving.
 Once stacks are climbing, kite slightly rather than standing still, because the build loses a lot of value if you eat avoidable hits during setup.
-Drop Apocalypse when you either have a high stack count or when the room state says you need tempo now, such as an elite cluster, a dangerous affix stack, or a boss vulnerability window.
+Drop Apocalypse when you either have a high stack count or when the room state says you need tempo now – an elite cluster, a dangerous affix stack, or a boss vulnerability window.

 On bosses, the most common mistake is casting as soon as Apocalypse becomes available instead of when the damage window matters.
 On trash, the opposite mistake is being too precious and dragging weak packs around while waiting for a perfect detonation.
-In other words: spend efficiently, not emotionally.
+Spend efficiently, not emotionally.

 FinalBoss // Gear